Wendy, Marvin and Wonder Dog

+Fictional character biography

 Super Friends

 Wendy Harris and Marvin White are two sidekicks who were created in an era in which many series featured main characters with sidekicks who were supposed to serve viewer identification.
 They are not given backstories in the series, but were later given origin stories following their inclusion in mainstream comics.
 Wendy is the niece of Harvey Harris, a detective who once trained Batman when he was still a teenager.
 It was postulated in an editorial column that she may have been the Earth-One version of Wendi Harris Tyler, wife of the first Hourman.
 Marvin (who was given the last name of White in the comics) was the son of Diana Prince, the nurse whose name Wonder Woman took when she came to Man's World, and her husband Dan White.
 Thus, Marvin had a sort of familial connection to the Super Friends.
 The Super Friends were designed to help teach young crimefighters how to be superheroes.
 While Wendy never wore any special costume, Marvin was always dressed with a cape and a big letter "M" on his chest.

 DC's superhero comics were aimed at an older audience than Super Friends, and Hanna-Barbera was careful to present a bland, inoffensive version of the comics' sometimes violent approach.
 In the book Saturday Morning Fever, writers Timothy and Kevin Burke cite the inclusion of Wendy, Marvin and Wonder Dog as examples of the Hanna-Barbera aesthetic's intrusion into the superhero narrative: